gi-bielefeld/plast/README.md

-   -w   --seed-length   Minimal seed length an index is built for (default is 11) -k   --kmer-length   Length of k-mers in a newly built graph (default is 31) -g   --min-length    Length of minimizers in a newly built graph (default is 23) -S   --input-seqs    Names of raw input sequence file(s) (FASTA/FASTQ) to build a new graph from (all sequences of a file will share a color in the graph)
+   -w   --seed-length   Minimal seed length an index is built for (default is 11) -k   --kmer-length   Length of k-mers in a newly built graph (default is 31) -g   --min-length    Length of minimizers in a newly built graph (default is 23) -S   --input-seqs    Names of raw input sequence file(s) (FASTA/FASTQ) to build a new graph from (all sequences from the same file will share a color in the graph)
-   -R   --input-refs    Names of reference input sequence file(s) (FASTA/FASTQ) to build a new graph from (all sequences of a file will share a color in the graph)
+   -R   --input-refs    Names of reference input sequence file(s) (FASTA/FASTQ) to build a new graph from (all sequences from the same file will share a color in the graph)
-   -t   --threads       Number of threads to be used for graph construction (default is 1)
+   -t   --threads       Number of threads to be used for graph construction and loading (default is 1)

+   >Optional without argument:

+   -a   --advanced-index   Construct advanced index for faster quorum searches

 [COMMAND_PARAMETERS]: Search